Financial Statements And Related Announcement - Full Yearly Results

 Profit before income tax from operations

-As a result of the foregoing, the profit before income tax from operations of S$2.9 million for FY2023 was 31.0% lower than for FY2022.
+As a result of the foregoing, the Group incurred a loss before income tax from operations of S$20.6 million for FY2024 as compared to a profit before income tax of S$2.7 million for FY2023.

 Fair value gain on investment properties